Floris II: Life

 Floris was the son of his predecessor Dirk V and his wife Othilde.
 Floris II ended the conflict with the Bishop of Utrecht (which he inherited from his father, and should be seen in light of the power struggle between the Pope and the Holy Roman Emperor), most likely by becoming his vassal.
-In 1101, he was endowed with the title of Count of Holland by the bishop of Utrecht, after acquiring Rhineland (Leiden and surroundings) ('comes de Hollant', up until that time the counts' dominion had been officially referred to as Frisia).
+In 1101, he was endowed with the title of Count of Holland by the bishop of Utrecht, after acquiring the Rhineland (Leiden and surroundings) ('comes de Hollant', up until that time, the counts' dominion had been officially referred to as Frisia).

 Around 1108, Floris II married Gertrude, the daughter of Theodoric II, Duke of Lorraine.
 Gertrude changed her name to Petronilla (after a saint venerated as the daughter of Peter), in recognition of her loyalty to the Holy See.
 Petronilla and Floris II had four children, three boys and one girl: Dirk, Floris, Simon and Hedwig, respectively.
 Dirk became his successor, Dirk VI of Holland, while Floris became known as Floris the Black and contested his brother's power.